discourse/mini_sql/README.md

   docker stop mini-sql-postgres mini-sql-mysql
 ```

+Sqlite tests rely on the SQLITE_STMT view existing.
+This is enabled by default on most systems, however some may
+opt for a leaner install.
+See: https://bugs.archlinux.org/task/70072.
+You may have to recompile sqlite on such systems.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/discourse/mini_sql.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.